mikaelpatel/Cosa/doc/02-install.md

 ## Run your first sketch.

 * Open the CosaBlink example sketch in the Sketchbook>hardware>Cosa>avr>Blink menu.
 * Select your board in the Tools>Board menu.
+Use the board with prefix "Cosa" to get the right build settings.
-* Compile and download.
+* Compile and upload.